stackai/stackai-vpc/README.md

 3. Verify the installation by navigating to the url configured in `SUPABASE_PUBLIC_URL`.
 If you have not disabled the dashboard you should be able to log in and see that the tables have been created.

+4. You may run `docker compose down` after checking the setup.

 ## MongoDB

 1. Go to the `mongodb` folder and create your mongodb credentials.